18F/handbook/_pages/policies/detailing-and-offboarding-policies/detail-process.md

   * Interested employees should ask their supervisor for approval prior to submitting an application.
 Employees who are interested in full-time detail opportunities should also review [eligibility requirements](http://links.govdelivery.com/track?type=click&enid=ZWFzPTEmbWFpbGluZ2lkPTIwMTcxMTE1LjgwOTM2MzAxJm1lc3NhZ2VpZD1NREItUFJELUJVTC0yMDE3MTExNS44MDkzNjMwMSZkYXRhYmFzZWlkPTEwMDEmc2VyaWFsPTE3OTEzNzM0JmVtYWlsaWQ9amFjcXVlbGluZS5jb2xlbWFuQGdzYS5nb3YmdXNlcmlkPWphY3F1ZWxpbmUuY29sZW1hbkBnc2EuZ292JmZsPSZleHRyYT1NdWx0aXZhcmlhdGVJZD0mJiY=&&&103&&&https://docs.google.com/a/gsa.gov/document/d/1O97XOFLEoO95yrxdyMKWmdapxVxZOlaEskAmFk-KkAA/edit?usp=sharing) to participate.
 * To be notified of new detail opportunities as they are posted, join the [GSA Project Network Chatter group](https://gsa.my.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F930000000Tmc6&fromEmail=1)
 * Details are typically 120 days (or less) with the option to extend for an additional 120 days if both parties agree
+* Before accepting a detail the supervisor must obtain approval from the Assistant Commissioner (AC) of your office
+* Then reach out to [TTS-Talentteam@gsa.gov](mailto:tts-talentteam@gsa.gov) to obtain Front Office approval

 ## Posting a Detail Opportunity within GSA
 * If you are considering posting a detail opportunity you should first get approval from your supervisor and the Assistant Commissioner (AC) of your office
+* Then reach out to the [tts-talentteam@gsa.gov](mailto:TTS-talentteam@gsa.gov) to get Front Office approval
 * To post a detail opportunity, available to all of GSA, you will have to complete [this google form](https://insite.gsa.gov/portal/content/572010)
   * If the detail opportunity has a PD (series-title-grade) associated with it, then only applicants who are at or above that grade level are eligible to apply (Project network does not allow for details to a higher grade)
   * If the opportunity does not have a PD then you will need to create and post a list of “unclassified set of duties”.
 Employees at any GS level will be able to apply